 The Diving Service

-We were doing our dives from fibre-glass dive boats.
+We were doing our dives from fibre-glass boats.
 The boats all had very experienced boat crews who were always friendly and helpful.
-The dive guides were great at their job too, making sure they could see all of their divers and always finding something to show us.
+The guides were great at their job too, making sure they could see all of their divers and always finding something to show us.
 The crew will fill your tanks for the next dive.
 All we had to do was have our mask, fins and weight belts ready.

 Outside the dive center there is a washing and drying area and also hanging racks for wet suits, booties, masks.
 There are also buckets filled with fresh water for cameras and any other equipment.
-At the end of each day's diving, it is your responsibility to put your dive gear back in the personal boxes in the equipment shed before closing time.
+At the end of each day's diving, it is your responsibility to put your scuba gear back in the personal boxes in the equipment shed before closing time.

 Diving around Kapalai and Mabul normally starts at 8:00 am daily.
 You return to the resort after each dive.
-When diving Sipadan, the dive boat will leave at 5:30 am and you will be out for a 4-dive day.
+When diving Sipadan, the boat will leave at 5:30 am and you will be out for a 4-dive day.
 Don't worry about food.
 Breakfast and lunch are served on the island where you can relax after each dive.

 The resort serves buffet-style food, both western and Asian cuisine 3 times a day.
 Breakfast, lunch and dinner are all served in the main dining hall and there is also a lovely BBQ for dinner.
 Tea time is between 3 and 5 pm with local cakes and desserts, available at the towel counter by the dive center.